oci-sunbird/sandbox-usecase-usct-backend/docs/diy.md

 4. Navigate to 'Clients' tab and press 'Add subsystem' button.
 5. Fill 'Payment' name as Subsystem Code.
 6. Press Yes in Register client popup window.
-7. Go into new 'PAYMENT' subsystem
+7. Go into new 'PAYMENT' subsystem CAPITAL CASE
 8. Click on 'Services' tub.
 9. Press 'Add REST' button.
 10. Choose 'OpenAPI 3 Description' option
-11. Fill 'http://payment-bb-emulator.usct.svc.cluster.local:8080/v3/api-docs' into URL placeholder and 'api' into Service Code.
+11. Fill 'http://payment-bb-emulator.mock-sris.svc.cluster.local:8080/v3/api-docs' into URL placeholder and 'api' into Service Code.
 12. Enable a new created service --> click on the related switch.
 13. Expand a new created REST definition
 14. Press 'Add subjects' in the 'Service Parameters' tab